nataliecardot/markdown-previewer/README.md

 Markdown is parsed with [marked](https://www.npmjs.com/package/marked).

-This app was built using React.
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+[Create React App](https://github.com/facebook/create-react-app) was used to bootstrap the app.